-- Engineering Fluid Mechanics, 12th Edition, by Donald F. Elger, Barbara C. Williams, Clayton T. Crowe, and John A. Roberson, John Wiley and Sons Inc; and Flow in Open Channels, by K Subramanya, McGraw Hill.
-Other versions are also acceptable.
+Required ResourcesIt is highly recommended to buy the text books: Engineering Fluid Mechanics, 12th Edition, by Donald F. Elger, Barbara C. Williams, Clayton T. Crowe, and John A. Roberson, John Wiley and Sons Inc; and Flow in Open Channels, by K Subramanya, McGraw Hill.

 - Streeter and Wylie: Fluid Mechanics.
 SI Version

 - Hunter Rouse: Engineering Hydraulics

 - Hunter Rouse and Simon Ince: History of Hydraulics (for interest)